Losing Control And Gaining Ground In New Brunswick

 “When I attended this gathering, I realized that it wasn’t just about introducing a management database to the organization, but it was about transitioning to a whole new way of involving people on their own time and at their own level and about opening the door to new demographics that we hadn’t been engaging before.”
 Says Renata.

 Engagement organizing is an approach that marries organizing, technology and a culture of developing leadership in others.
-This includes a shift to a model that focusses on relationship building and mobilization of supporters at the heart of the work to create a resilient, effective organization.
+This includes a shift to a model that focuses on relationship building and mobilization of supporters at the heart of the work to create a resilient, effective organization.

 The Nature Trust, keen to begin restructuring, began using a customer relationship management software called Salesforce, which would act as a well-rounded database for all staff and board members.
 Having seen the positive impact engagement organization can have on an environmental non-profit, the organization made the decision to create an Engagement Organizer position to manage the database, engage with volunteers, and to train staff.
 This was a bright new beginning for the Nature Trust which has changed the organizational culture